smileandknow/smileandknow.github.io/_posts/2020-04-30-on-writing-and-having-written.md

 Oh, and please don't say it out loud.
 You don't want to be someone preaching his personal system to everyone else without having been asked.

+Finding systems that work for you is an ongoing process of experimentation.
-It's not gonna be easy and there will be multiple setbacks, but
+It's not gonna be easy and there will be multiple setbacks but

 > It's time to go to war with yourself. <br>
 > – David Goggins (Can't Hurt Me)